simatic-ax/conversion/README.md

 ## Description

-This library provides some functions to convert Integer values to Strings and Strings to Integer values.
+This library provides some functions to convert various data types and formats into other formats that are not covered by the built-in functionalities.

+Currently, there are two categories:
+- Converting integer values to Strings and Strings to Integer values
+- Converting time formats from different systems

-## Install this package tesxt
+## Install this package

 Enter: